MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 We first must define what an object should include with the class definition.
 Then we create an instance of it as an object in memory.
 The object is what we refer to when we want to run any code associated with it.

-So far we can instantiate a Dog object which can bark, but our dog is missing a key component -- a name.
+We've seen how to instantiate a Dog object which can bark, but our dog is missing a key component -- a name.
 Our dog exists at a memory addess that we've labeled `my_dog` but that is not our dog's name.
 Our anonymous dog may need to own certain unique values or **properties** that should be accessible by that object.
 Our dog object has no idea what we've decided to name the memory address where it lives so we can't count on the variable name to save this information.

 *Can we just set the name in the class definition like this?*